slowernews/wisdom-tldr/FAQ.md

 This project will never be complete.

 It started formally in 2016 (but lived outside Github at least a couple of years) and it'll be polished during my lifetime.
 At the time of writing, Wisdom TLDR Guide has 5 chapters and 83 sections.
-Spending 10 minutes per month researching or updating every section seems underwhelming, still it accrues - easily - to two full-time days.
+Spending 10 minutes per month researching or updating each section seems underwhelming, still it accrues - easily - to two full-time days.